daliborjanak/www.oldmapsonline.org/about.md

 ##The search engine for historical map

-OldMapsOnline allows users to search for online historical maps across numerous collections from prominent libraries and archives.
-It was developed with love to history and heritage of the old maps and thanks to all participants, this site lists over half a million historical maps.
+OldMapsOnline was developed with love to history and heritage of the old maps and thanks to all participants, this site lists over half a million historical maps.
 The project was created in 2012 by a collaboration between Klokan Technologies GmbH, Switzerland and The University of Portsmouth, UK.

 Copyright